The secret truth about the Saddam Hussein - USA relationship

 The U.S. knew full well that Hussein launched some of the worst chemical attacks in history - on his own people - and still did not stop shipments of US weapons, money, resources and intelligence to Iraq.
 Saddam also used indiscriminate gas attacks on Iranian soldiers.
 His favorite tactic was to gas Iranian troops whenever the situation on the battlefield was turning against him.
 It was American and western companies, mainly German, that provided Saddam with the chemicals he later used on Kurds and Iranians.
 The Reagan Administration fully supported Saddam's Iraq during the war years and even after an Iraqi warplane attacked a US warship and killed 37 sailors.
 The Reagan Administration secretly decided to provide highly classified intelligence to Iraq in the spring of 1982 while also permitting the sale of American-made arms to Baghdad.
 What Saddam didn't know was that the US was also secretly selling weapons to the Iranians, via Israel, which included sophisticated weaponry such as high tech anti aircraft missiles in what became the infamous "Iran-Contra Affair".
 The US would later engage Iran directly and bomb and destroy Iranian ships, oil rigs, military and civilian targets in a effort to tilt the war to Saddam's side and help him win (Operation "Praying Mantis").
 The direct US intervention in the Iran Iraq war helped to pressure Iran to agree to a ceasefire with Iraq later that summer, ending the eight-year conflict between the Persian Gulf neighbors, and saving Saddam from a military defeat.

 In 1990 Saddam was keen on invading Kuwait.
 But before launching any kind of military operation he wanted to clear things with the George Bush's Administration, by telling him about his plans and seeking its approval.
 The George Bush's Administration's message to Baghdad, articulated in public statements in Washington by senior policy makers and delivered directly to Mr. Hussein by the United States Ambassador, April C. Glaspie, was this: "The United States was concerned about Iraq's military buildup on its border with Kuwait, but did not intend to take sides in what it perceived as a no-win border dispute between Arab neighbors."
 The U.S. State Department had earlier told Saddam that Washington had "no special defense or security commitments to Kuwait."
 In a meeting with Mr. Hussein in Baghdad on July 25, eight days before the invasion, Ms. Glaspie urged the Iraqi leader to settle his differences with Kuwait peacefully but added, "We have no opinion on the Arab-Arab conflicts, like your border disagreement with Kuwait."
 One week after the meeting, Saddam’s troops would storm into Kuwait and occupy the country.
-It's hard to see how Saddam, after getting repeated messeges from the Bush administration about how the US about not taking sides in this conflict and how it had no commitments to Kuwait, could've interperted this in any way besides the US tacitly telling him that he had a free hand and could do whatever he wanted with Kuwait.
-Several months later George Bush senior and his administration would use as justification Saddam's invasion of Kuwait, an invasion they unofficialy greenlighted and endorsed, as an excuse to declare war on Iraq and launch operation “desert storm” and start the first Gulf War.
+It's hard to see how Saddam, after getting repeated messages from the Bush administration about how the US about not taking sides in this conflict and how it had no commitments to Kuwait, could've interpreted this in any way besides the US tacitly telling him that he had a free hand and could do whatever he wanted with Kuwait.
+Several months later George Bush senior and his administration would use as justification Saddam's invasion of Kuwait, an invasion they unofficially greenlighted and endorsed, as an excuse to declare war on Iraq and launch operation “desert storm” and start the first Gulf War.

 In 2003 George Bush's son, president George W Bush would also emulate his dad and would launch an attack against Saddam and Iraq based on a pack of lies.
 He was even surrounded by the same neocons, people like Dick Cheney, Donald Rumsfeld and John Bolton that helped his dad launch his war against Iraq.
 However unlike his dad who only attacked Iraq, Bush senior would go much further and invade and occupy it.
 The justification of the Bush administration for the invasion were that Saddam was helping and funding Al Qaeda and Bin Laden and that he had weapons of mass destruction.
 Both claims, that were pumped 24/7 by the US and world media brainwash both US and world audiences, and turned out to be complete lies which were based on nothing.
 Since the US invasion of Iraq in 2003 and the sectarian violence that followed it until this very day it is estimated that at least hundreds of thousands of Iraqis have lost their lives.